bigfoot-5/autonomous-manipulation/docs/UR5Sim.md

 # UR5 Robot Simulation Setup Guide

-This guide provides step-by-step instructions to set up a simulation of a UR5 robot for ROS control using the `ure_moveit_config` package.
+This guide provides step-by-step instructions to set up a simulation of a UR5 robot for ROS control using the `ur5e_moveit_config` package.
 The guide covers launching the ur5e in rviz, and using `ur_commander.py` for planning simulation to a random pose.

 ## Table of Contents
 1. [Setup the Required Packages](#setup-the-required-packages)